2.1 Understand the social environment of road transport and the rules governing it

 Ferry or train crossings

 AETR rules.
-Under EC 561/2006 Article 9, a driver may interrupt a ‘regular daily rest’ period no more than twice to board or disembark from a train or ferry.
+Under AETR derogations from article 8(1), a driver may interrupt a ‘regular daily rest’ period no more than twice to board or disembark from a train or ferry.
 Where this occurs, the total interruption to the daily rest period shall be no more than 1 hour.
 During the rest, the driver must have access to a bunk or couchette.

-EU rules (not currently AETR).
-Under EC 561/2006 Article 9, as amended by EU 2020/1054, the driver is permitted to interrupt a ‘regular daily rest’ or ‘reduced weekly rest’ period no more than twice to board or disembark from a train or ferry.
+Assimilated, EU and TCA rules.
+Under EC 561/2006 article 9 (as amended by EU 2020/1054), and TCA annexe 31b section 2 article 6(12), the driver is permitted to interrupt a ‘regular daily rest’ or ‘reduced weekly rest’ period no more than twice to board or disembark from a train or ferry.
 Where this occurs, the total interruption to the regular daily rest period or reduced weekly rest period shall be no more than 1 hour.
 During the rest, the driver must have access to a sleeper cabin, bunk or couchette at their disposal.

 A ‘regular weekly rest’ may be interrupted in the same manner, provided that the ferry/train journey is scheduled for 8 hours or more, and the driver has access to a sleeper cabin in the ferry or on the train.